lwambisrat/Objects-JavaScript/README.md

-# Thid repo contains objects using function method.
+# This repo contains objects using function method.